AuthProject424/user-auth-project/README.md

 # User Auth Project Comp 424
 A basic user authentication system built with React.js (frontend) and Node.js (backend).
 This project allows users to sign up, log in, and manage authentication securely.
-It integrates Amazon S3 for storage, AWS EC2 for the web server, and Google's reCAPTCHA for bot protection.
+It integrates Render for the web server, and Google's reCAPTCHA for bot protection.

 ## Project Overview: Secure Web Server & Login System
 Our project is focused on developing a secure web server and authentication system for a small business, ensuring both ease of use and strong security measures.
 The system will allow users to safely log in, track their login history, and access a confidential company file while protecting against cyber threats.